Gnarus-G/gnarus-g/RESUME.md

 ## Employment

-#### Full Stack Developer
+#### Lead Engineer

-_Volute Technologies_, Nov 2021 - Present
+_Volute Technologies_, Jan 2023 - Present

 - **Led the development** of user experiences (Text, A/V, Media) to facilitate communications within discussion forums.
+- Contributed to **strategizing** the feature development **roadmap**, alongside the Chief executives.
 - Coordinated across teams, both internal and external, to build and integrate new subsystems concurrently
-- Contributed to **strategizing** the feature development **roadmap**, alongside the Chief executives.
-- Optimized application performance, **improving the Lighthouse score** from 17 to 82, achieving a speed index of 1.9
-- Increased development velocity by moving from Create React App (CRA) v4 setup to Next.js 13, resulting in a **6x** reduction in build times.
+- **Identified** user friction and **inquiries** by **parsing questions** within posts in the forums using an **LLM** (GPT-3.5) and reporting them, to indirectly increase user interactions by 20%.
+- **Ameliorated user engagement** by leveraging Large Language Models with the **RAG** strategy to provide the ideal experience for searching through forums.

+#### Full-stack Engineer

+_Volute Technologies_, Jan 2022 - Jan 2023

 - Sped up **GitHub Actions** build to detect and address issues quicker in the development process, from 12 min average to a **6 min** average
-- **Identified** user friction and **inquiries** by **parsing questions** within posts in the forums using an **LLM** (GPT-3.5) and reporting them, to indirectly increase user interactions by 20%.
 - **Revealed** business continuity gaps by developing Analytics widgets, using React, Recharts, Tailwind, NodeJs, and Azure Postgres Flexible Server.
 - **Improved** system stability by implementing end-to-end type-safe wrappers for emitting and handling system events